Shitterton: Name

 The unusual name of the hamlet dates back at least 1,000 years to Anglo-Saxon times.
 It was recorded in the Domesday Book of 1086 as Scatera or Scetra, a Norman French rendering of an Old English name derived from the word scite, meaning dung.
 This word became schitte in Middle English and shit in modern English.
 The name alludes to the stream that bisects the hamlet, which appears to have been called the Shiter or Shitter, or "brook used as a privy".
 The place-name therefore means something along the lines of "farmstead on the stream used as an open sewer".
-It has been recorded in a number of variants over the centuries, including Schitereston (1285), Shyterton (1332), Chiterton (1456) and either Sheeterton or Shetterton (1687).
+It has been recorded in a number of variants over the centuries, including Schitereston (1285), Shyterton (1332), Chiterton (1456) and Shetterton (1687).
 During the 19th century, Victorians attempted to rename the hamlet as Sitterton.
 The name did not stick, though it lingers on in a few house and road names such as Sitterton Close and Sitterton House.
 It is not the only place-name in Britain that starts with Shit- – Shittlehope and Shitlington Crags also exist, located in County Durham and Northumberland respectively – but it appears to be the only one to actually be named after faeces.

 The stream which passes near the village flows into the River Piddle (also called River Trent).
 Piddle is another name for urine.
 Shitterton is located very close to a village known as Piddletown until recently, when it was renamed Puddletown.

 In 2012, Shitterton was voted "Britain's worst place-name" in a survey carried out by genealogy website Find My Past, beating Scratchy Bottom, also in Dorset, and Brokenwind in Aberdeenshire.
 It was also awarded ninth place on the list of place-names in Rude Britain: The 100 Rudest Place Names in Britain.
 The native Shittertonians are, however, proud of their hamlet's name.
 Ian Ventham, the chairman of the parish council, said: "It is a perfect rural hamlet with thatched cottages and idyllic Dorset countryside.
 Those of us who live here are not the least bit embarrassed by it."